corytodd/Walrus/README.md

 ## Getting Started

-You need a `walrus.json` file to get started.
-Something like this is enough:
+You need a JSON config file to get started located at env WALRUS_CONFIG_FILE or in the same directory as the binary named `walrus.json`.
+The contents should look something like this is:

 ```
 {